Pacifiers are an excellent tool to help soothe a fussy baby, but they aren’t all made the same. Here are the best non-toxic pacifiers for your baby.

 This is an awesome stage 1 non-toxic pacifier that has parents raving about how much babies love it.

-This 100% rubber pacifier is a great option for newborns to 3 months of age.
+This 100% natural rubber pacifier is a people and planet-friendly production and a great option for newborns to 3 months of age.

 |Latex Free||Will Melt In Sterilizer|